sithmel/json-key-value/README.md

 ```

 _There is an extremely rare corner case where the parser doesn't work as expected: when a json consists in a **single number and no trailing spaces**.
 In that case it is necessary to add a trailing space to make it work correctly!_

+The parser ha a method to check if the JSON was parsed in its entirety `isFinished`.
+This can be used to verify is the JSON file is well formed, after the buffer has been entirely consumed.

+### Partial parsing

 StreamToSequence takes 2 optional parameters: _maxDepth_ and _includes_.